Personal Injury-TBI

 Personal injury attorneys are accustomed to seeing mild to moderate brain injuries with a host of symptoms such as those listed above.

 Any person that has suffered a mild to moderate brain injury needs to have an advocate.
-That is to say the injury prevents the person from doing many ordinary tasks.
+The injury prevents the person from doing many ordinary tasks.
 Therefore they become their own worst enemy.
 They cannot explain what they have undergone.
 In addition they cannot carry out tasks given to them.
 Without an advocate they are adrift.

 c.
 Loss of Consciousness is not Required